 If you’re confident you can satisfy this selection criteria, next submit an Expression of Interest (EOI).
-This can be completed on the Lived Experience Advocate Service website.
+This can be completed on the ATDC website.
 There are five questions to answer:

-- Please describe in detail the story of your lived experience, which you are willing and able to share on
+- Please provide a short summary of your lived experience, which you are willing and comfortable to share.

 - Why do you want to use your involvement to influence the Alcohol and Other Drugs sector?

-- Why would you make a good Lived Experience Advocate?
+- Why would you make a good LEA?

-Your EOI will be reviewed by the ATDC, and compared against the selection criteria, as well as capacity and need.
-We’re looking for a diverse range of Advocates from all across the state.
+Your EOI will be reviewed by the ATDC and compared against the selection criteria, as well as capacity and need.
+We’re looking for a diverse range of representatives from across the state.

 Step Three: Formal Application

 Upon successful review of your EOI, the ATDC invite you to submit your formal application.
-It will also offer you the chance to indicate more details, such as your specific interests, access issues, and availabilities
+It will also offer you the chance to provide more details, such as your specific interests, access issues, and availability.

 Step Four: Induction!

-Following successful review of your formal application, you will be invited to an induction meeting with the Lived Experience Advocate Service Coordinator, as applicable.
-This will occur via face to face or over the phone if needed.
-You will be reimbursed for your time.
+Following the successful review of your formal application, you will be invited to an induction meeting with the Lived Experience Advocate Service Coordinator (LEASC), as applicable.
+This will occur face to face or over the phone if needed.

 This is where you will be able to ask questions, gain further insights, complete paperwork to finalise the agreement between yourself and the ATDC, and provide further detail about your lived experience and relevant skills.